brancisco/imgetr/README.md

 ## TODO

+- [] add polite mode: set a sleep timer between requests so we don't overwhelm someones server.
 - [] add option for selenium (headless) to download images which load on the page with javascript.
 - [] add testing
 - [] add more examples